apoorvnandan/lilgrad/blog/tensor_c.md

 * Defining a loss function
 * Optimising the loss - Autograd
 * Implementing operations
-* Examples of training neural networks
+* Training neural networks
+* Examples

 ## What are neural networks?

 Think about the process of coding a function.
 For some tasks, functions can be straightforward to code.

-Here's an example: "write a function to change this color image to grayscale".
+Here's an example: "Write a function to change a color image to grayscale."

-There is a clear set of instructions (for each pixel: change RGB value to new_value = 0.299R + 0.587G + 0.114B) that you can code in your favorite programming language and create a function that will solve this task.
-The function will be determinisitic, giving you the exact same grayscale image for the same color image.
+There is a clear set of instructions (`for each pixel: change RGB value to new_value = 0.299R + 0.587G + 0.114B`) that you can code in your favorite programming language and create a function that will solve this task.
+The function will be determinisitic, giving you exact predictable outputs for your input images.

 There are other tasks, where it's pretty much impossible to come up with a set of instructions needed to get the output from the input.
-And therefore, you cannot write the code needed for the function.
+And therefore, you cannot write the code for them.

 Example: "The input image contains either a cat or a dog.
-Write a function to output `CAT` or `DOG` based on the image contents.".
+Write a function to output `CAT` or `DOG` based on the image contents."

 Think about the code you can write for this.
 You'll quickly realise that there is no specific set of instructions you can code here, to create this function.
 You can, however, write a special kind of a function that can solve this task.
 Let's write one such special function.
 The code is in C, but the logic should be readable by anyone.